Q. What is the difference between a Heritage Home and a “double wide” or manufactured home?

 - An on-site Energy Star inspection and blower door test to certify a final H.E.
 R. S. rating for your home.

 - A written 3-year, heating and cooling guarantee from Heritage Homes.

-A. Just like your blood pressure, the lower the number the better.
-The Home Energy Rating System sets 100 as the mark for a standard new home use modern building practices.
+A. The lower the number the better.
+The Home Energy Rating System sets 100 as the mark for a standard new home using modern building practices.
 Each 1% decrease in HERS index corresponds to a 1% reduction in the energy consumption compared to the HERS reference Home (2006 IECC) Thus a home with a HERS index of 85 is 15% more energy efficient.

 The HERS score takes into account several components of the home including: